Response Updates

 In fact, Bakari’s favorite school meals include vegetables from the school garden.

-Bakari still has to travel a long distance to get to school, but the food gives him energy and motivates him to continue.
+Bakari still has to walk a long distance to get to school, but the food gives him energy and motivates him to continue.
 Bakari has goals to go to secondary school, focus on science, and eventually become a professor at a college in Tanzania and help educate the next generation.

 “I would like to thank Convoy of Hope for the daily food provided at school,” he said.
 “That means a lot for our generation.
 May God bless you.”